Bactrim DS online prescription available

 Shigellosis

-Bactrim DS is FDA-approved to treat enteritis caused by Shigella flexneri or Shigella sonnei bacteria.
+Bactrim DS is FDA-approved to treat gastroenteritis caused by Shigella flexneri or Shigella sonnei bacteria.

 Pneumocystis jiroveci pneumonia

 Bactrim DS is FDA-approved to treat Pneumocystis jiroveci pneumonia.
-It can also treat prophylaxis against P. jiroveci pneumonia in immunosuppressed patients with a high risk of developing P. jiroveci pneumonia.
+It can also function as prophylaxis against P. jiroveci pneumonia in immunosuppressed patients with a high risk of developing P. jiroveci pneumonia.

 Traveler's diarrhea